stylesuxx/Mame--Global-Leaderboard-patch/README.md

 #### Mame: Global Leaderboard patch

-A patch for mame to transmit highscores to a global leaderboard.
+This is a patch for mame to transmit hiscores to a global leaderboard.
+The hiscores will be transmitted as soon as you leave mame or switch between games.
+This basically happens directly after the hi file for the game has been written.

 ##### Installation
 1. Obtain the main sources from the [mamedev website](http://www.mamedev.org/release.html) use the most current version.
 I started this patch with mame version 0151.
 I am planning on updating this patch as soon as a new version of mame (and hiscore patch) is available.
 However, I have no intend to backport this patch to previous versions.
 If you need it for a previous version, feel free to request it with a good reason why you need that version.